-After giving your medical history and explaining your symptoms, you may be offered an ultrasound scan.
+Your healthcare professional will ask you about your medical history and symptoms.
+After that, you may be offered an ultrasound scan.
 This may be done through your tummy, or vaginally if the pregnancy is very early on.
 Both are completely safe.

 Sometimes, a scan may not show what’s happening.
-This may be because it’s early on in your pregnancy, when it’s not always possible to detect a fetal heartbeat.
+This may be because it is too early on in your pregnancy, when it is not always possible to detect a fetal heartbeat.

-Sometimes you may be offered a blood test to detect levels of pregnancy hormones, which should indicate whether or not you’re still pregnant.
-If the results of the scan and blood test show that you are miscarrying, the doctors and nurses looking after you will explain what treatment you need might need.
+Sometimes you may be offered a blood test to detect your pregnancy hormones levels.
+This should indicate if you’re still pregnant.
+If the results of the scan and blood test show that you are miscarrying, the healthcare professional looking after you will explain what treatment you might need.

 You may also be offered a blood test to check your blood group.
 If you have a Rh (rhesus) negative blood group and you need surgery to manage a miscarriage or ectopic pregnancy, you may be given an injection called anti-D. If you decide to try for a baby again, this injection will protect your baby against rhesus disease.
 Rhesus disease is a condition where antibodies in a pregnant woman's blood destroy her baby's blood cells.

 If a miscarriage is confirmed

 As well as confirming if you are having a miscarriage, these tests can also confirm if all of the pregnancy has come away (a complete miscarriage).
 If so, you won’t any treatment.
 If the pregnancy has not come away completely, there are 3 options available:

 - waiting for the miscarriage to happen naturally by itself (expectant management)

 - taking medicine to help things along (medical management)

 - having surgery to remove the pregnancy (surgical management).